duvu/sso-rest-client/README.md

-##### production jobs models which will be shared between production jobs service and its consumers.
+##### productionOrder jobs models which will be shared between productionOrder jobs service and its consumers.

 Build: